Physiology & Sports Science BSc

-In your first year you will be given a general introduction to all aspects of modern biology and taught general scientific skills.
+You will be given a general introduction to all aspects of modern biology and taught general scientific skills.

-You will also study one or two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 If you progress to Honours (years 3 and 4), you will be able to study elite performance, causes and management of injury, and the interactions of diet, physical activity and genetics on public health.
 You will also study the physiological adaptations to exercise, nutrition and energetics, focusing on the cardio-respiratory and skeletomuscular systems, and complete specialist courses in statistics and molecular biology techniques.